-3.1 Ensure that the training for election officials is of high standard and timely
+3.1.
+Ensure that the training for election officials is of high standard and timely

-Training of electoral officials entails training in procedures and standards of professional conduct.
+Training of electoral officials entails training in procedures and standards of professional conduct (Wall 2006: 151-62).
 Adequate knowledge and skills reduce the likelihood of procedural mistakes being made.
 Training can be implemented at two levels.
 For permanent electoral officials, training should be a part of professional development.
-The most comprehensive professional development course is the Building Resources in Democracy, Governance and Elections (BRIDGE) project.
+The most comprehensive professional development course is the Building Resources in Democracy, Governance and Elections (BRIDGE) project (BRIDGE n.d.).
 Training for the temporary staff should be implemented before they are assigned to do specific electoral work.
-Depending on their specific role, training topics may include registration of voters, political parties and independent candidates, and observers; external voting; polling and counting; electoral security; human rights, including gender-participation; conflict resolution; and so on.
+Depending on their specific role, training topics may include registration of voters, political parties and independent candidates, and observers; external voting; polling and counting; electoral security; human rights, including gender-participation; and conflict resolution.
 The training methodology for temporary staff may involve cascade training which can be multiplied at different levels so that it is more cost-effective and it is possible to train a large number of staff members.
+For more on training by mobile teams or simultaneous training, see Wall (2006: 161).

-• The Mexican EMB, the Instituto Federal Electoral (IFE), ensures high-quality training for randomly selected polling station officials.
 Mexican elections are highly contested, and the winning margins between presidential candidates were very narrow during the general elections in 2006 and 2012.
-Such outcomes have raised tensions and led to street protests in 2006.
+Such outcomes have raised tensions and led to street protests in 2006 (Center for Strategic and International Studies 2012: 2).
 Large-scale recounts were undertaken by the IFE to ensure that the credibility of the election results was upheld in 2012.
-In this context, it is critical that election officials in charge of the polling
+In this context, it is critical that election officials in charge of the polling and counting processes perform well and impartially.
+The IFE therefore puts much effort and resources into ensuring that polling station officers, who are drawn at random from the voter register, and without the intervention of any political party, are properly instructed and trained (Domínguez and McCann 1998: 192).
+The most important thing is to ensure the credibility of each of the polling stations.